UnrealContainers/unrealcontainers.github.io/collections/_docs/use-cases/microservices.md

 - [Unreal.js](https://github.com/ncsoft/Unreal.js): this plugin adds runtime support for the Javascript programming language and provides comprehensive bindings for the Unreal Engine API.
 Code running through this plugin can make use of any RPC framework with Javascript bindings.

 - [MonoUE](https://mono-ue.github.io/): this plugin adds runtime support for the C# and F# programming languages and provides bindings for the Unreal Engine API.
 Code running through this plugin can make use of any RPC framework with .NET bindings.
 Note that this project is still under development and there are a number of features that are yet to be implemented.

-### Building container images for deployment

-See the [relevant sections from the cloud rendering page](./cloud-rendering#approaches) for details on selecting an appropriate base image and building your own container images for deployment.

 ## Related media